 Signal Level

-Secondly, without the correct load impedance, the signal level will be wrong.
+Secondly, the signal level will be wrong without the correct load impedance.
 This can cause the receiving device to be under-driven and fail to see the signal.
-Worse, if badly over-driven, damage can occur if it the receiver is not adequately protected.
+Worse, if it is badly overdriven, damage can occur if the receiver is not adequately protected.

 Timing Source

-In my lab, I have a GPS receiver that disciplines an internal TCXO reference.
-In order to maintain a very accurate and stable frequency.
-This device provides 10 MHz, 1 Hz (aka 1 PPS) outputs as well as generating NMEA-0183 sentences over a serial port.
-This is a very useful thing to have if you care about timing accuracy.
+My lab has a GPS receiver that disciplines an internal TCXO reference to maintain a very accurate and stable frequency.
+This device provides 10 MHz, 1 Hz (aka 1 PPS) outputs and generates NMEA-0183 sentences over a serial port.
+It is very useful if you care about timing accuracy.

-I need (well, want) a rack mount solution to take this 10 MHz reference clock from my GPS receiver and buffer it out to various instruments that take an external reference input.
+I need (well, I want) a rack-mount solution to buffer this 10 MHz reference clock from my GPS receiver to various instruments that take an external reference input.

-I read on some random forum recently, about someone modifying a video distribution amplifier (VDA).
-The idea was simply to swap out the 75 Ω terminating resistors for 50 Ω. These VDAs are sort of similar to timing distributors; they take in one video signal, amplify and drive out onto multiple connectors.
+I recently read about someone modifying a video distribution amplifier (VDA) on some random forum.
+The idea was to swap out the 75 Ω terminating resistors for 50 Ω. These VDAs are similar to timing distributors; they take in one video signal, amplify it, and drive it out onto multiple connectors.

 I was only interested in the video section on the left, so I ripped it open and investigated further.

-Obviously, I just dived straight in and ripped it apart to take out that block of ten blue resistors at the bottom.
+I just dived straight in and ripped it apart to remove that block of ten blue resistors at the bottom.

 The Issues

-This isn’t really what I had in mind, and not really adequate for even my simple needs.
+This isn’t what I had in mind, and it’s inadequate for even my simple needs.

-The biggest issue with this arrangement in my mind, is there is no isolation between outputs, so any noise or reflections on one output channel will propagate to all other outputs.
+The biggest issue with this arrangement is that there is no isolation between outputs, so any noise or reflections on one output channel will propagate to all other outputs.

 Output Level

 The other issue that comes to mind is that the signal level would be affected.
-As more and more of the outputs are populated and terminated all those 50 Ω loads will drag the signal level down further.
+As more of the outputs are populated and terminated, all those 50 Ω loads will further lower the signal level.

-If I were to use the VDA as it is, and just swap out the 75 Ω resistors for 50 Ω, I would end up with a situation similar to the above; ten loads of 50 Ω being driven by a single source.
+If I were to use the VDA as it is and swap out the 75 Ω resistors for 50 Ω, I would end up with a situation similar to the above: ten loads of 50 Ω being driven by a single source.
 I chose to model the shared driver with a 10 Ω output impedance.
 I didn’t measure the VP722, but it doesn’t seem too far off.

-If we back off a little, disconnect nine of the cables and just imagine the bottom of the circuit above, with a single transmission line (T1) for now.
+If we back off a little, disconnect nine cables and just imagine the bottom of the circuit above, with a single transmission line (T1) for now.

 First, calculate Vin :